Riebart/wsl-gpg-bridge/README.md

 The scripts starts by listening on a Unix socket (which, since gpg forces the use of sockets in standard locations now, should be in `~/.gnupg/S.gpg-agent` or something similar) in stream mode, and waits.
 Each time there is a connection to that listening socket, it spawns a thread that establishes a connection out tot he Windows socket, determined by reading the special wrapper files in `%APPDATA%/gnupg`, specifically the `%APPDATA%/gnupg/S.gpg-agent` file.
 This file has the TCP listening port the agent chose, a newline, and then some more goop (essentially authentication stuff, so you can't just connect to this socket and talk to the gpg-agent without also having some filesystem access).
 This script connects out to the socket, sends the goop, and then acts as `socat`, acting as a relay passing data back and forth between the sockets without modification or interpretation.

 When either end closes the connection, the script closes the other end and terminates the thread.

+### `ssh-agent` support details

+Support for SSH agent socket is done in an _even more_ roundabout way.
+Because the Windows GnuPG `--enable-ssh-support` is broken, and doesn't work, but the `--enable-putty-support` works perfectly, we use the latter to provide the functionality instead.
+The only difference between `ssh-agent` and `pageant` is the transport for communication (Unix sockets vs Windows memory-mapped files), but otherwise the protocols are identical and so the solution is to provide a replacement TCP/Assuan socket for the one generated by `gpg-agent.exe` that proxies between TCP and Windows handle writes/reads.

+Paramiko, Python's SSH library, contains a connection wrapper that handles communicating with `pageant` like a socket and so we use that for one side of this additional broken.
+The other side is simple TCP connection handling.

+When `gpgbridge.py` is passed the `--enable-ssh-support` option, then the spawned `gpg-agent.exe` process is called with `--enable-putty-support` to provide the agent.
+Once the gpg agent is up and running, another bridge is started via a Windows `python3.exe` call (hence why it needs to be on the path) which:

+- Loads Paramiko
+- Finds and connects to the agent
+- Opens a TCP listener on a system-determined port, and generates a new nonce
+- Generates a new Assuan socket file, clobbering the one generated by `gpg-agent.exe`
+- Enters a listening loop

+This process lives as a WSL process, and is disowned, like the bridge itself, when the bridge daemonizes.
+The proxying of the Unix socket to the Assuan socket is handled by the bridge as normal, like all other sockets.